Skyway666/Input-Combos/README.md

 We have the normal hadouken and the improved hadouken:

-- Hadouken: "down" -> "down-forward" -> "forward" -> "punch"
+- Hadouken: "down" -> "forward" -> "punch"

-- Improved Hadouken: "down" -> "down-forward" -> "forward" -> "punch + punch"(two punches at the same time)
+- Improved Hadouken: "down" -> "forward" -> "punch + punch"(two punches at the same time)

 There would be no problem at handling simultaneous button presses, as we have the windows to manage it.
 The problem is that if we react to normal
 Hadouken inmediatly, we would never be able to get the improved one, as upon recieving its sequence, it would reproduce normal Hadouken inmediatly.
 The only way